Burgers equation from non-thermal stationary states in nearly-integrable gases: Introduction

-We exemplify our approach by considering three different scenarios.
-First, we study a system of two coupled 1d Bose gases which mimics the experimental settings of cold atomic gases consisting of arrays of 1d systems with possibly tunable couplings~\cite{PhysRevX.8.021030}.
-It is known that the collision integral for such systems supports athermal stationary states~\cite{prethermalization}.
+We exemplify our approach by considering three different physical scenarios.
+First, we study a system of two coupled 1D Bose gases which mimics the experimental settings of cold atomic gases consisting of arrays of 1D systems with possibly tunable couplings~\cite{PhysRevX.8.021030}.
+It is known that the collision integral for such systems supports athermal stationary states~\cite{Lebek2024}.
 This provides a concrete physical realisation for testing the ideas presented in this work.
 Next, we abstract from a concrete realization by considering a generic collision integral in the relaxation time approximation (RTA) with respect to athermal state and with particle number being the only conserved quantity.
-Within the RTA the Chapman-Enskog equation for the diffusion constant can be solved.
+Within the RTA the ChE equation for the diffusion constant can be solved.
 This allows us to draw general conclusions for diffusion processes in such circumstances and show how Burgers equations arise for athermal and parity-breaking background states.
+Finally, we consider a simple stochastic model of classical or fermionic particles colliding with bath particles at constant rate.
+This serves as a minimal model in which all the phenomena seen in a more sophisticated situations are present, but without technical complications.
+This allows us to pinpoint the sufficient conditions required to see the Burgers equation.
+At the same time, this model can be simulated efficiently and we successfully test the effective theory given by~\eqref{Burgers_intro} against the molecular dynamics.